 Things To See & Do

 First and foremost –while on the property- relax and enjoy.
 Lounge about the Large Pond & waterfall up front or the smaller pond center of property where we now have a collection of Goldfish in an aquarium setting.
 You can also check out the many cozy sitting areas- listen to the birds chirping and feel the breeze blowing across your face.
-Keep an eye out for the flocks of quail and dove, the occasional roadrunner, or rabbit that roam the grounds.
+Always Keep an eye out for the flocks of quail and dove, the Roadrunner who visits often, or Rabbits that roam the grounds.
 Watch the sun rise and set over the mountains.
-Play croquet, toss horseshoes, sift for gems and minerals at the flume (coming soon), wander around and take in the many interesting historic buildings, Art Projects and odds and ends collected over the years.
-If you desire, help feed the chickens and collect eggs in the morning, or pick berries and vegetables from the gardens when in season.
+Play Miniature golf, Croquet or ping-pong, toss horseshoes, or simply just wander around and take in the many interesting historic buildings, Art Projects and odds and ends collected over the years.
+If you desire, help feed the chickens and collect eggs in the mornings, or pick vegetables from the gardens when in season.

-Bring your appetite- a delicious home cooked breakfast is served each morning in the old church building.
-And, on occasion, Max will prepare one of her Caribbean specialties, Chad will put together a Cajun jambalaya for dinner, or we may just barbeque on one of the many outdoor grills on the property.
+Be sure to bring your appetite- a delicious breakfast is served each morning in the main house, and Max more than often will prepare one of her specialties.
+Chad will also on occasion put together a Cajun jambalaya for dinner, or we may just barbeque on one of the many outdoor grills on the property.

-Johnson Road is lightly travelled and changes over to gravel a few hundred yards beyond Hidden Oasis making it ideal for long or short walks, as well as casual biking.
+Johnson Road is lightly travelled and transitions over to a gravel road a couple of miles beyond Hidden Oasis, making it ideal for long or short walks, as well as casual biking.
 (We are in the habit of taking a short stroll in the evenings, watching the sky and mountains explode with color as the sun sinks behind the mountains to the west)

 Nearby Hiking, Biking, and Sightseeing